How to Spot and Prevent Gum Disease

 The main cause of gum disease is poor oral hygiene.
 If you don’t properly look after your teeth then the sugars and acids in food combine with naturally occurring bacteria in the mouth to form plaque on the teeth.

-It is essential that you brush teeth twice a day and floss regularly to remove any particles of food that get trapped between the teeth and around the gumline to prevent plaque from occurring.
+It is essential that you brush your teeth twice a day and floss regularly to remove any particles of food that get trapped between the teeth and around the gumline to prevent plaque from occurring.

 Gum disease can sometimes occur as a result of taking certain medications or it can be genetic; if a parent suffered from gum disease it’s possible that you could too.